omshinde/Lee-GradInv-filters/README.md

  * Full image i.e. Global operation
  * Sub-part of image i.e. local operation

 The local operations are performed using Kernels.
-This kernels are pre-defined.
+These kernels are pre-defined.
 To obtain output, kernel is convolved with input image.
 This project processes input image using:
  * **Lee filter**
  * **Gradient-Inverse filter**